|Day 1||Nauta Port, Amazon River||Visit small city of Nauta, enjoy a welcome dinner and some live music on board the vessel.|

 Native village of San Francisco, Manatee Rescue Centre

-You will be met by a South America Travel Centre representative on arrival at Iquitos Airport for scenic drive through the Peruvian countryside to the small city of Nauta, the oldest town in the state of Loreto.
+You will be met by a South America Travel Centre representative on arrival at Iquitos Airport, Peru for scenic drive through the Peruvian countryside to the small city of Nauta, the oldest town in the state of Loreto.
 This village, founded in the 1930s, is very important to the local river communities as it is the port where they come to sell their produce.
-Upon arrival, you will be assisted by the crew to check in and settle into your cabin aboard the M/V ‘Delfin I’ which is waiting to take you on your amazing Amazon journey.
+Upon arrival, you will be assisted by the crew to check in and settle into your cabin which is waiting to take you on your amazing Amazon journey.

-As the vessel departs you can relax with a drink and watch the sun setting over the river, before enjoying a first night ‘welcome dinner’ of Peruvian regional dishes, followed by a selection of exotic Amazonian fruits.
-While enjoying some live music on the upper deck, you might like to enjoy a before retiring to your cabin.
+As the vessel departs you can relax with a drink and watch the sun setting over the river, before enjoying a first night welcome dinner of Peruvian regional dishes, followed by a selection of exotic Amazonian fruits.
+Whilst enjoying some live music on the upper deck, you might like to enjoy a nightcap before retiring to your cabin.

 The Delfin I is built of fine tropical woods and has a chic décor highlighted by native and contemporary artworks.
 It is the culmination of its owners’ dream to combine luxury and tradition on the Amazon.

 The deluxe Delfin I defines pampering, carrying only 8 guests in 4 stylish king-size suites with private decks, two of which boast their own jacuzzis.
 The renowned local chef prepares Peruvian Creole cuisine and regional specialties.
 And when not out on river and shore excursions, the boat’s upper observation decks with their cushioned sofas and reclining chairs are perfect for day-time viewing and night-time star-gazing.